Hoka One One Bondi 4 Review Facts

 The men's Bondi 4 tips the scales at 10.3 ounces (measure 9) making it marginally lighter

 than the Bondi 3.
-The EVA padded sole material decreases the heaviness of this shoe yet still gives all the required help.
-Runners new to Hoka One shoes are constantly shocked to find how light the shoe is regardless of its gigantic padded sole and overwhelming looking outline.
+The EVA padded sole material decreases the heaviness of this shoe yet delivers the needed support.
+Runners who use Hoka One shoes for the first time are shocked to find how lightweight the shoe is regardless of the gigantic padded sole and overwhelming looking outline.

 The slender, lycra mesh upper of the shoe gives adequate wind stream around the foot.
 Since the Bondi 4 is a famous marathon preparing shoe where remove is more vital than speed, keeping the foot cool and dry is vital.
 On cold weather runs